sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 10 of creating useless commits every other day ✔️~~
 ~~Day 11 of creating useless commits every other day ✔️~~
 ~~Day 12 of creating useless commits every other day ✔️~~
+~~Day 13 of creating useless commits every other day ✔️~~
+Day 14 of creating useless commits every other day 💀
-Day 13 of creating useless commits every other day ✔️
+Day 15 of creating useless commits every other day ✔️